liuliu3dv/RoboVerse/docs/source/metasim/get_started/advanced/il/0_rlbench_closebox.md

 Imitation Learning is a powerful tool for training agents to perform tasks by leveraging expert demonstrations, especially when reward signals are sparse or hard to specify.

-In this example, we will collect demonstration trajectories of a robotic arm performing various tasks in a 3D environment, then train an agent using Behavioral Cloning to mimic the expert’s motions and generalize to unseen targets.
+In this example, we will collect demonstration trajectories of a robotic arm performing various tasks in simulator, then train an agent using Behavioral Cloning to mimic the expert’s motions and generalize to unseen targets.

 ## Collecting Demonstration